angeloocana/angeloocana/src/pages/blog/redux-saga/making-async-reasonable-with-redux-saga.en.md

     // Execution resumes here.
 No code can run before promise resolution.
 ```
-Code meant to be executed after call resolves can be placed on next line, as with synchronous code (no additional scoped required)
+Code meant to be executed after call resolves can be placed on next line, as with synchronous code

+No additional scoped required

 Code is always compact